 The Freedom of Scotland that's what British Rail in the 1980s offered with their rail rover of the same name.
 An opportunity to both see Scotland and to photograph the railway scene.
-The railways in Scotland at that time still offered locomotive hauled trains, sempahore signalling and character in its stations.
-As time has gone by modernisation and rationlisation have continued to sadly remove what made the railways interesting.
+The railways in Scotland at that time still offered locomotive hauled trains, semaphore signalling and character in its stations.
+As time has gone by modernisation and rationalisation have continued to sadly remove what made the railways interesting.

 The photographs displayed here are a selection of 150 photos from around 2,000 photos that I took during the 1980s and early 1990s on British Rail in Scotland.